ZYJIQVV/pyzyj/README.md

 These tools are currently mainly used for data processing, data analysis, and data visualization.
 It will continue to be updated in the future.

 update.py may have to run under admin permission.
+It can run in a cmd terminal or in a python environment with admin permission.